Catholic Diocese of Vincennes: Diocese under Bishop St. Palais (1849–1878)

 Jacques Maurice de St. Palais, Bishop Bazin's successor, was consecrated as the fourth Bishop of Vincennes on 14 January 1849 at Vincennes.
 During his tenure as bishop, he had to contend with unresolved monetary issues from Hailandière's episcopacy, a cholera epidemic, the American Civil War, and expanding the educational and ministerial opportunities within the diocese.
-In 1849 Mother Theodore Guerin established St. Ann's orphanage in Vincennes, and in 1853 monks from Einsiedeln, Switzerland, founded St. Meinrad abbey and seminary in southern Indiana, but plans to open a school for Negroes was never carried out.
+In 1849 Mother Theodore Guerin established St. Ann's orphanage in Vincennes, and in 1853 monks from Einsiedeln, Switzerland, founded St. Meinrad abbey and seminary in southern Indiana, but plans to open a school for African-Americans was never carried out.

 During the American Civil War several priests from the diocese served as chaplains, and one priest, Fr.
 Ernest Audran, was drafted as a soldier in 1864.
 After the war Bishop St. Palais recognized that Indianapolis had become a quickly-growing city, the eighth largest in the United States as of 1870, but deferred the decision to move the seat of the diocese to his successor.

 Bishop St. Palais died on 28 June 1877.
 At the time of his death, the diocese had grown to include 151 churches, 117 priests, and 90,000 parishioners.
 His remains are buried in the crypt of St. Francis Xavier Basilica at Vincennes.